SCPudjo/Movement_AI/README.md

 Wander: Creatures will wander in random directions while also avoiding collision

-Boid Flocking: Simulation of flocking behaviour based on the artificial life program developed by Craig Reynolds.
-A demonstration of Emergent behaviour that follows a set of three rules:
+Boid Flocking: Simulation of the flocking behaviour of birds.
+Based on the artificial life program developed by Craig Reynolds.
+An exmaple of emergent behaviour arising from a simple set of rules:

     Separation: steer to avoid crowding local flockmates
     Alignment: steer towards the average heading of local flockmates